gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 selection algorithm, actually the Protection Operator will not even know what path is being used.

-Replay window for DTLS Sequence Number will need to take into account that heartbeat (HB) chunks are sent concurrently over all paths in multihomed Associations, thus it needs to be large enough to accomodate latency differencies.
+The Replay window for the DTLS Sequence Number will need to take into account that heartbeat (HB) chunks are sent concurrently over all paths in multihomed Associations, thus it needs to be large enough to accomodate latency differencies.

 ## Dynamic Address Reconfiguration Considerations  {#sec-asconf}